 You can select which services you would like your virtual receptionist to provide.
 These might include appointment bookings, order placements, or standard message-taking.
 You also choose when you would like the receptionist to take your calls.
 The team will then work with you to decide exactly how to carry out these interactions with your callers.

 It is important to not leave out any key details, but also not to overcomplicate the process.
-The best scripts are robust enough to handle your most important call types, while streamlined enough to deliver a great customer experience.
+The best call scripts are robust enough to handle your most important call types, while streamlined enough to deliver a great customer experience.

-How do I decide what to include in my script?
+What to include in the script?

 When choosing the specifics of what to include in your script, you should begin by thinking about the types of calls you tend to receive.